Microcephaly: Symptoms, Causes and General Overview

-Microcephaly is a neurodevelopmental disorder.
-However, no uniformity exists in its definition.
+Although Microcephaly is classified as a neurodevelopmental disorder, no uniformity exists in its definition.
 It is usually defined as a head circumference more than 2 standard deviations below the mean for age and sex - some academics advocate defining it as head circumference more than 3 standard deviations.
 A genetic factor may play a role in causing some cases of microcephaly.
 Relationships have been found between autism, duplications of chromosomes, and macrocephaly on one side.
 On the other side, a relationship has been found between schizophrenia, deletions of chromosomes, and microcephaly.

 Microcephaly may be caused by a number of environmental and genetic factors.
 Children with the condition often have developmental issues.
 In general, there is no treatment for microcephaly, although early intervention with supportive therapies such as speech and occupational therapies might help to enhance a child's development while improving their quality of life.